How to Prevent Chinese New Year Shipping and Inventory Disasters

 1. Plan Ahead

-The Chinese New Year manufacturing exodus begins at least one week prior to the official start of the 3-week holiday.
+The Chinese New Year manufacturing exodus begins at least one week prior to the official start of the two-week holiday.
 With this is mind, create surplus and be prepared for shipping delays on expected orders during the holiday.

 2. Prepare for Increased Shipping Costs